Minor in possession

 What is minor in possession?

-• When a person age 13–20 signs a diversion agreement or is convicted of a drug offense.
+• When a person age 13–20 is convicted of a drug offense.
 (Age is determined by incident date.)

-What happens if I am found guilty of minor in possession?
+What happens if I'm found guilty of minor in possession?

-When a court or other juvenile agency notifies us that you have violated the minor in possession law, we will:
+When a court or other juvenile agency notifies us that you have violated the minor in possession law, we'll:

-These convictions and signed diversion agreements do not show on your driving record, only the fact that your license was revoked.
+Convictions don't show on your driving record, only that your license was revoked.

 What happens when my driver license is revoked for minor in possession?

-• you cannot drive as long as your license is revoked.
+• You can't drive while your license is revoked.

-• you cannot apply for a driver license or instruction permit as long as your license is revoked.
+• You can't apply for a driver license or instruction permit while your license is revoked.

-• any Washington license or instruction permit you currently have is no longer valid.
-You must take it to any driver licensing office or mail it to:
+• Any Washington license or instruction permit you currently have is no longer valid.
+You must take it to a driver licensing office or mail it to:

 Driver Records